-Our bodies are the temples that house our mind and spirit.
-And to function at maximum capacity the body, spirit and mind must work in sync.
+Our bodies are the temples that house our minds and spirit.
+And to function at maximum capacity the body, spirit, and mind must work in sync.
 Each one needs proper care and attention.

-For optimal physical well-being, our bodies must be nourished with appropriate wholesome food to supply all the essential nutrients for living at peak condition.
+For optimal physical well-being, our bodies must be nourished with appropriate wholesome food to supply all the essential nutrients for living in peak condition.

 Our Spirituality Is Our Beliefs

 Our spirit corresponds with our faith and what we believe.
 Our beliefs are the blueprint by which we erect and build our lives.
 So our spiritual outlook is important as we journey through life.
 Our beliefs do change and this will also affect the course of our lives.